 - Communication and Creative Media

-1. Understand persuasive processes and practices in professional and personal contexts.
+1. Explain persuasive processes and practices in professional and personal contexts.

 2. Recognise opportunities for influence, and employ effective strategies for building support.